victorcheong/da_toolkit_old/README.md

 These 2 areas are universal metrics used to evaluate any algorithm.

-From the experiments conducted, accuracy between the 2 algorithms are comparable.
+From the experiments conducted above, accuracy between the 2 algorithms are comparable.
 The table below shows the comparison in runtime between the 2 algorithms.

 | Size of dataset | Top N LOF | Sklearn LOF |
 | :---:   | :---: | :---: |